List of mayors of Cincinnati

 The mayor of Cincinnati is recognized as the official head and representative of the city for all purposes.
-There have been seventy-six mayors of Cincinnati.
+There have been seventy mayors of Cincinnati.
 The first mayor was David Ziegler, who took office in 1802.
 The current mayor is Aftab Pureval, who was elected on November 2, 2021, and took office at noon on January 4, 2022.

 Executive powers

 The mayor shall preside over all meetings of the Cincinnati City Council.
 The mayor may call a special meeting of the council, but may not have a vote in the council.
 The mayor has the power to propose legislation for debate among the council.
 The mayor shall appoint and may remove the vice-mayor and the chair of all committees of the council without the advice and consent of the council.

 The mayor of Cincinnati shall be recognized as the official head and representative of the city for all purposes, except as provided otherwise in the city charter of Cincinnati.
 The mayor may appoint a city manager upon an affirmative vote of five members of the city council following the mayor's recommendation.

 The mayor delivers an annual address to the council and citizens of the city reporting on the state of the city and making recommendations for the establishment and achievement of future city goals.

 In time of public danger or emergency, the mayor, with the consent of the council, may take command of the police, maintain order and enforce the law.